 “But if you’ve got an excellent head of hair, I suppose it boosts your confidence [to keep it].

-Alun said it turned into the best chance that he heard approximately scalp cooling but hoped it would be promoted to more guys with most cancers.
+Alun said it turned into the best chance that he had heard approximately scalp cooling but hoped it would be promoted to more guys with most cancers.

 However, he might now not have considered using a wig or a hairpiece because of the stigma.

-“Men are quite bizarre approximately men who wear wigs.
+“Men are quite bizarre, approximately men who wear wigs.
 It’s a joke, isn’t always it?”

 She said: “It’s now not simply making those assumptions that guys are going to be ok with partial or overall hair loss; it’s giving them a choice too.”